-MEALS: Kick back and relax while all meals are made for you.
-You'll indulge in typical Belize fare, including fresh fish, chicken, and lots of fruit.
+MEALS: All meals are made for you.
+Enjoy typical Belize fare, including fresh fish, chicken, and lots of fruit.
 The water in Belize is safe to drink from the tap and bottled water is readily available.
 On our trip, the only place we recommend bottled water is in Guatemala.
-We'll enjoy happy hours, but the purchase of alcoholic beverages is not included in the trip fees.
+We’ll enjoy happy hours, but the purchase of alcoholic beverages is not included in the trip fees.

 Frequently Asked Questions:

 Start: Philip S.W.
 Goldson International Airport at 2:30 PM (local time)

 End: Philip S.W.
 Goldson International Airport at 9:30 AM (local time)

 This trip begins at Philip S.W.Goldson International Airport in Belize City (BZE) at 2:30 PM.
 This trip ends at Philip S.W.Goldson International Airport in Belize City (BZE) at 9:30 AM.
 Please book flights accordingly to match this schedule.
 Detailed meeting place instructions will be sent to you when you are confirmed for the trip.

 Which immunizations do you recommend when traveling to an international destination?